nicholasf/inkling/README.txt

 The admin controller presumes CRUD methods (and routes) available for the model.
 The other controller is simply in charge of rendering, and relies upon the 'show' method being implemented.
 When Inkling receives a request for an mp3 which is situated in a folder somewhere in its site, it will call to the show method with an id.

+Your content type is automatically included in the Content Tree.
+If you wish to restrict what types of content can be placed directly beneath it, implement the restricts method on your content object.

+For example,

+class Acme::Mp3 < ActiveRecord::Base
+  acts_as_content 'mp3'

+  def restricts(content)
+    unless content.is_a?
+Acme::MusicVideo
+      [true, "MP3s can only include Music Videos."] end end end

 Roles